-Addendum 2: Common Mode Outage Procedure
+Addendum 2: Common Mode OutageIndividual Plant Deliverability Procedure

-In addition to single contingencies, PJM planning criteria requires that the PJM system withstand certain common mode outages.
+In addition to single contingencies, PJM planning criteria requires that the PJM systemwithstand certain common mode outages.
 These outages include line faults coupled with a stuck breaker, double circuit towerline outages, faulted circuit breakers and bus faults.
-PJM uses a procedure very similar to the generator deliverability procedure to study common mode outages.
-The list below highlights the other details of the common mode outage procedure that differ from the generator deliverability procedure.
+PJMuses a procedure very similar to the generator deliverability procedure to study common modeoutages.
+The list below highlights the other details of the common mode outage procedure that differ from the generator deliverability procedure.each individual generating plant can be ramped up to its seasonal maximum facility output and each controllable Merchant Transmission Facility can be ramped up to its maximum capability in each direction that it is capability of operating.
+Under these conditions the system must be secure for single and common mode contingencies.